 Want to know more about Salesforce?
-Get an introduction of Salesforce and enhance your knowledge!
+Get an Introduction to Salesforce and enhance your knowledge!

-We can send out a source message to the target system.
+You can send a source message to the target system.
 This can be used to keep the target systems in sync with Salesforce.
-Now, you must be wondering what the evaluation criteria is for the workflow rule.
-Let’s discuss this.
+Now, you must be wondering what the evaluation criteria are for a workflow rule.
+Let’s discuss this further.

-Created: Whenever a record is created and the criteria matches the record, the action is executed.
+- Created: Whenever a record is created and the criteria match with the record, the action is executed.

-Created and edited it: Whenever a record is created, the action will be executed.
-Also, whenever any record is updated, the action will again be executed.
+- Created and edited it: Whenever a record is created or updated, the action will be executed.

 - Whenever a record is created and it stands true to the criteria, the action will be performed.
 Now, if the record is edited and it doesn’t meet the criteria, the action will not be performed.

-- The created record doesn’t meet the criteria, and it is now edited or updated.
-It will be evaluated again, and if it meets the criteria, the action will be performed.
-Otherwise, it won’t be performed
+- Suppose, the created record doesn’t meet the criteria, and then it is edited or updated to meet the criteria.
+It will be evaluated again and, if it meets the criteria, the action will be performed.
+Otherwise, it won’t be performed.

 - Assigning a task to someone